A solution to Newton's least resistance problem is uniquely defined by its singular set: Proof of Theorem

-The plane $\Pi$ divides the surface $\pl C$ into two parts: the upper one, $\pl_+ C$, containing $\pl C \setminus D_r$, and the lower one, $\pl_- C$, containing $(\check x, u(\check x))$.
-Draw all planes of support through the points of $\pl_+ C$ and denote by $C'$ the intersection of half-spaces that are bounded by these planes and contain $C$.
 The body $C$ is contained in $C'$, but does not coincide with it.
 Indeed, let $\Pi'$ be the plane of support to $C'$ parallel to $\Pi$ and below $\Pi$.
 Each point $Q$ in $\Pi' \cap C'$ is a singular point of $\pl C'$, since there are at least two planes of support through $Q$: $\Pi'$ and a plane tangent to $C$ at a point of $\pl C \cap \Pi$.
 Therefore, $Q$ does not belong to $C$.